 - Press Windows + X keys to open up the Quick Start Menu.

 - Click on Device Manager from the list > Double-click on the Display adapters option to expand it.

 - Now, right-click on the Nvidia graphics card driver > Select Update driver.

 - Choose to Search automatically for drivers > Wait for the process to complete.

 - If an update is available, the system will automatically download & install it.

 - Once done, make sure to reboot your computer to apply changes immediately.

 5. Try using a third-party driver updater or repair tool

 If even updating the graphics driver doesn’t come in handy for you, try using a third-party driver updater tool or a repair tool to cross-check the issue.
-You’ll find out several recommended tools that you can use on your Windows without any issue.
+You’ll find several recommended tools you can use on your Windows without any issues.

 That’s it, guys.
 We assume this guide was helpful to you.
 For further queries, let us know in the comment below.